Boat Preparation –

-Boat Preparation – To win you must be the best prepared, and a lack of attention in this area can mean gear or boat breakages and to be able to win you must be able to finish.
+To win you must be the best prepared, and a lack of attention in this area can mean gear or boat breakages to be able to win you must be able to finish.

-If you find that you are having to make the money stretch by scrimping on accomodation, food and equipment options, consider doing fewer events but dedicating more resources to those events.
+If you find that you are having to make the money stretch by scrimping on accommodation, food and equipment options, consider doing fewer events but dedicating more resources to those events.

 You will find your stress levels will be reduced and the fun levels and your event success will greatly increase.

-Mental Stamina – Are you able to keep going when things get really tough or do you let frustration get the better of you?
-Sleep and diet are not only important for your physical well being but they are important for your mental state as well.
+Are you able to keep going when things get really tough or do you let frustration get the better of you?
+Sleep and diet are not only important for your physical well-being but they are important for your mental state as well.

 When you train, work as hard as you would if you were racing and eat and hydrate the same way as well.
 Many of us practice specific things but don’t push ourselves as hard as we would if we were racing.